-Hands Over Zambia provides skills-based training to Mfuwe Secondary School teachers who will use the information to develop a new, self-sustaining, student-run Entrepreneurial Arts Class and Market.
-Market proceeds will help expand the school’s lunch meal program that feeds 700 students every day (over 126,000 meals annually).
+Hands Over Zambia provides skills-based training to Mfuwe Secondary School teachers who use the information to run a self-sustaining, student-run Entrepreneurial Arts Class and Market.
+Market proceeds help expand the market and the school’s meal program

-Hands over Zambia directly provides educational opportunities to 136 teachers and students through skills training and a school-based apprenticeship program.
-Entrepreneurial education provides both economic and social prospects to combat systemic poverty; it will boost self-esteem, increase innovative thinking, and improve academic performance by providing experiential education opportunities.
+Entrepreneurial education provides both economic and social prospects to combat systemic poverty; it boosts self-esteem, increases innovative thinking, and improves academic performance by providing experiential education opportunities.
 The skills that staff and students acquire in this program can be used for years and generations.

-In addition, this is the beginning of a sustainable tourism program, incorporating small business training, economic development through the sales of local crafts and appreciation for the local wildlife that propel tourists to visit the valley.
+In addition, this serves as the beginning of a sustainable tourism program, incorporating small business training, economic development through the sales of local crafts and appreciation for the local wildlife that propel tourists to visit the valley.